 Low water pressure in homes that use a well system is triggered off by some of the following;

-- Your Pressure Tank Could Be Water-logged
+1. Pressure Tank Could Be Water-Logged

 Have you ever imagined getting manhandled and thrown into a car’s trunk, closed and driven across the city with plenty of black bags stuffed in there with you as well?

 You’d probably not last long in there because there’s little or no air.
 The human body needs the right amount of pressure to function.
-It will eventually breakdown when pressurized air is limited.
+It will eventually break down when pressurized air is limited.

 Likewise your pressure tank, the pressure tank is responsible for holding the water pumped by your well pump before it gets distributed round your house.
 It is like a structure for housing your water.